Prakash-sa/Competitive-Programming/python/README.md

 Notes:

-curr[:], list(curr), and curr.copy() are equivalent here.
+- curr[:], list(curr), and curr.copy() are equivalent here.

-It’s a shallow copy: fine for lists of ints; for nested/mutable elements you’d need copy.deepcopy.
+- It’s a shallow copy: fine for lists of ints; for nested/mutable elements you’d need copy.deepcopy.

+- .isnumeric() is to check whether the char is numeric or not

 Be careful with recursion depth/timeouts.